alined908/phoodi/README.md

 - [ ] Outline itinerary of meetup
 - [ ] Reload old events, no options return
 - [ ] Notification Bell doesnt appear if public and member
-- [x] When clicked on category it 404s
 - [ ] Ban used again for some reason

 ## Todo Chat